ThatGuySam/marvelorder/src/pages/stories/she-hulk-watch-list.md

 ## [Avengers: Endgame](https://marvelorder.com/en/avengers-endgame-299534/)

-The Hulk and Bruce Banner are able to reconcile and merge into Smart Hulk and help the Avengers with a new shot at reveresing the damage Thanos caused.
+The Hulk and Bruce Banner are able to reconcile and merge into Smart Hulk and help the Avengers with a new shot at reversing the damage Thanos caused.
 ## [Shang-Chi](https://marvelorder.com/en/shang-chi-and-the-legend-of-the-ten-rings-566525/)

 After the events of Avengers: Endgame we get to briefly see non-Hulked Bruce Banner wearing an arm cast.